Plan your Visit

 * The Transit Museum offers free admission to MTA employees, Cool Culture Family Pass holders, and active duty military personnel, as well as to members of institutions worldwide that participate in the ASTC and Time Travelers programs.

-* Children under the age of 17 must be accompanied by an adult.
+* Children ages 17 and under must be accompanied by an adult.

 * Please note that the Transit Museum is located in a historic decommissioned subway station and only some areas have a controlled climate.

 * Photography and video recording are permitted at the Transit Museum.
 However, tripods, stands, selfie sticks, and external lights may not be used.
 All photographs taken are for personal use only and permission to photograph may be revoked at any time.